- Spontaneous Model(s) hTNFTg, TNF ΔARE/+

-Collagen Antibody Induced Arthritis (CAIA) in wt and hTNFT transgenic mice
+Collagen Antibody Induced Arthritis (CAIA) in wt and hTNF transgenic mice

 A highly reproducible induced mouse model of rheumatoid arthritis offering the advantage of a short duration experimental protocol that facilitates the fast and efficient evaluation of candidate therapeutics, especially useful when small amounts of compounds are available.

-CAIA induction in human TNF transgenic mice results in the generation of a sensitive and highly reproducible arthritis mouse model ideal for the fast efficacy evaluation of anti-human TNF therapeutics.
+CAIA induction in the normally regulated Tg1278 human TNF transgenic mice results in the generation of a sensitive and highly reproducible arthritis mouse model ideal for the fast efficacy evaluation of anti-human TNF therapeutics.

 Arthritis Evaluation Platforms